kamal1122pk/kamal1122pk/README.md

 - 👋 Hi, I’m @kamal1122pk
-- 👀 I’m interested in learning python
+- 👀 I’m interested in learning programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning c and c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me yorkkamal@gmail.com

 <!---
 kamal1122pk/kamal1122pk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.